Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 ## Conclusion

-In Tenex, it was possible to configure the paging system to notify the user when a specific page was accessed.
-This could be used to guess the password of a user in a couple of minutes.
+BBN was a pioneer at start of the computing era, and successfully implemented and promoted virtual memory, a feature that is now in almost every computer and operating system.
+Alan Bell used this feature to determine memory access and exploit a security flaw by guessing passwords.
 This is a typical example of a side-channel attack, where the behavior of a program is determined without communicating directly with the program.
-Although at the time there was little known about security research, BBN handled the bug admirably by distributing a patch within days of the bug being found.
+Such side-channel attacks are still relevant today, for example the [cache timing attack on AES](https://cr.yp.to/antiforgery/cachetiming-20050414.pdf).
+BBN handled the vulnerability admirably by distributing a patch within days of the being being found.

 ## Read more